Actindo-AG/Documentation/PIM/UserInterface/03c_Settings.md

 > [Info] The *Add Element* window for groups and sub-groups is identical.

+- Language
+  Click the drop-down list and select the language in which the *Name (Language)* field is displayed.
+The system languages *English (United States)* and *Deutsch (Deutschland)* are available in the drop-down list.
+  [comment]: <> (Is that right? -> language question)

-- *Name*
+- *Name (Language)*
-  Enter a group name.
+  Enter an attribute group name in the selected language.

 - *Key*
-  Enter a group key.
+  Enter an attribute group key.
 The key is required for API access and must be system wide unique.

 - [CANCEL]
-  Click this button to cancel adding a group, close the *Add Element* window and return to the *Edit groups* view.
+  Click this button to cancel adding an attribute group, close the *Add Element* window and return to the *Edit groups* view.

 - [SAVE]
-  Click this button to add the new group, close the *Add Element* window and return to the *Edit groups* view.
+  Click this button to add the new attribute group, close the *Add Element* window and return to the *Edit groups* view.

-  > [Info] You have to click the button [SAVE] in the *Edit groups* view to save the added group.
+  > [Info] You have to click the [SAVE] button in the *Edit groups* view to save the added group.

 ### Edit group data